Visiting the Museum

 The principal interpretive themes within the existing collection include instruments from 19th and 20th century American medicine; special emphasis on medical practice in Kansas; materials illustrative of ancient, medieval, and early modern eras (notably Etruscan, Roman, Babylonian, Egyptian, Chinese, Japanese, and pre-Columbian); pieces of exceptional artistic value (plaster cast of the Stele of Hammurabi, original paintings, portraiture, lithographs, and Japanese and Chinese woodblock prints and scrolls); American Civil War medicine; medicine in World War I; medicine in World War II; and the history of anesthesiology with special focus on the 20th century.

-Beyond Angels of Mercy: Florence Nightingale & the Evolution of the Nursing Uniform (Clendening Foyer, 1st Floor Robinson, June 6, 2023-May 24, 2024)
+- Beyond Angels of Mercy: Florence Nightingale and the Evolution of the Nursing Uniform (Clendening Foyer, 1st Floor Robinson, June 6, 2023-May 24, 2024)

 For more information about the museum, please contact: